pgkeogh/AIUseCaseAssessment/readme.md

-# Agentic AI Use Case Assessment Tool
+# AI Use Case Assessment Tool

 A comprehensive web-based application for evaluating, prioritizing, and managing AI/automation use cases within organizations.
 This tool helps teams systematically assess potential AI implementations using a structured scoring framework and priority matrix visualization.